What is Mediation?

-- Typically, settling a case through mediation is less expensive that resolving differences through litigation.
+- Typically, settling a case through mediation is less expensive than resolving differences through litigation.

-- If parents can reach a lon-term agreement, it may prevent unnecessary upheaval for the child and minimize conflict between the parties.
+- If parents can reach a long-term agreement, it may prevent unnecessary upheaval for the child and minimize conflict between the parties.

 Mediation in the United States:

 There are many different models of mediation, and it is practiced differently throughout the United States.
 Unlike some countries, the United States does not have uniform training and standard qualifications for mediators.
 Mediators may be psychologists, attorneys, or a combination of these and other professions.
 Mediation organizations, attorneys, and universities may be helpful resources in pursuing mediation.
 Mediators in the U.S. may be able to co-mediate with mediators abroad, where one party is located.
 Contact the Office of Children’s Issues for information on international custody and family mediation resources in the United States.